Chi Nei Tsang & The Ancient Belly "Magic" for Our 21st Century Life

 Our 21st Century World and the Relevancy of Traditional Chinese Medicine

-We are taught to value and consider the opinions and findings of experts and loved ones without any real value placed on how it feels compared to our own inner knowing.
+We are always advised to respect and acknowledge the opinions and experiences of experts and loved ones without considering our instincts and knowledge.

 In fact, we may not even be aware of the importance of such a thing or may have not found the words to fully describe that which is none-the-less felt at the deepest level; a mental, physical and soul level tension caused by a disconnect to our inner-most being.